Indiana World War Memorial Plaza: War Memorial building

 Architects Walker and Weeks planned the Indiana World War Memorial building as the plaza's centerpiece, sited between the federal building and the public library.
 Work on the actual memorial to the veterans of World War I began in early 1926.
 Five of the seven buildings located on the site had to be demolished before the construction commenced; the other two, Second Presbyterian Church and First Baptist Church, were not demolished until 1960.
 General John Pershing laid the cornerstone of the memorial on July 4, 1927, saying he was "consecrating the edifice as a patriotic shrine".
 Funding problems in 1928 slowed the building of the interior.
 Even a new contractor in 1931 and $195,000 provided by the Public Works Administration in 1936 did little to speed the process of completing the structure.
 Although its interior was incomplete, it was dedicated on November 11, 1933 (Veterans Day) by Governor Paul McNutt and Lt.
 Gen. Hugh Drum, Deputy Chief of Staff of the United States Army.
 In 1949, a local newspaper reported that the memorial was already deteriorating, its limestone scaling, paint peeling, leaks forming, and plaster cracking; further reports were published in 1961.
 Despite proposals to develop the area instead of completing it as originally planned, the memorial and surrounding landscaping were finally completed in 1965.

 The memorial's design is based upon the Mausoleum of Halicarnassus, one of the Seven Wonders of the Ancient World.
 At 210 ft tall, it is approximately 75 ft taller than the original mausoleum.
-The blue lights which shine between columns on the side of the War Memorial make the monument easily recognizable.
+The blue lights that shine between columns on the side of the War Memorial make the monument easily recognizable.
 It is the most imposing neoclassical structure in Indianapolis due to its scale and size.

 The cubical structure is clad in unrelieved ashlar Indiana limestone on a high, lightly rusticated base, and is topped with a low pyramidal roof that sheathes its interior dome.
 It stands on a raised terrace approached by a wide monumental staircase.
 The structure has four identical faces.
 On each face, an Ionic screen of six columns, behind which are tall banks of windows, and is surmounted by symbolic standing figures designed by Henry Hering: Courage, Memory, Peace, Victory, Liberty, and Patriotism.
 The sculptures are repeated on each façade.
 On the south side, standing on a pink granite base in the center of the grand access stairs, is Hering's colossal exultant male nude bronze Pro Patria (1929); it is 24 ft high, weighs seven tons, and was the largest cast bronze sculpture in the United States.

 The north and south entrances are guarded by shield-bearing limestone lions, and on each corner of the terrace sits an urn.
 The pyramidal roof is stepped and has a lantern on top.
 Above the tall bronze doors on each side is the inscription "To vindicate the principles of peace and justice in the world."
 On the north side is the building's main inscription:

 The memorial hosted 156,241 visitors in 2019.